 One of my favorite TED talks of all time is Joe Smith’s How to Use a Paper Towel.
 If you’ve seen it, I’m willing to bet you’ve never looked at a paper towel the same way again.

-Welcome to the second installment in your step-by-step guide to building The Red Thread® of your message or content.
-This time around, you’re looking for one of the first big ways to differentiate your message and give your audience a big “aha!”
+It’s time for the fourth installment in your step-by-step guide to building the Red Thread® of your message or content.
+This time around, you finally get to introduce your answer to your Audience’s question.

-If you’ve been looking for a step-by-step guide to building The Red Thread® of your message or content, you’re in luck!
+Welcome to the third installment in your step-by-step guide to building the Red Thread® of your message or content.